-(6) Upon receipt of any ballot described in this section, the elector shall mark the ballot, sign the return identification envelope supplied with the ballot and comply with the instructions provided with the ballot.
-The elector may return the marked ballot to the county clerk by United States mail or by depositing the ballot at the office of the county clerk, at any place of deposit designated by the county clerk or at any location described in ORS 254.472 or 254.474.
-The ballot must be returned in the return identification envelope.
-If the elector returns the ballot by mail, the elector must provide the postage.
-A ballot must be received at the office of the county clerk, at the designated place of deposit or at any location described in ORS 254.472 or 254.474 not later than the end of the period determined under subsection (1)of this section on the date of the election.
+(e) A ballot must be received at the office of the county clerk, at the designated place of deposit or at any location described in ORS 254.472 or 254.474 not later than the end of the period determined under subsection (1) of this section on the date of the election.

 (7) An elector may obtain a replacement ballot if the ballot is destroyed, spoiled, lost or not received by the elector.
 Replacement ballots shall be issued and processed as described in this section and ORS 254.480.
-The county clerk shall keep a record of each replacement ballot provided under this subsec-Notwithstanding any deadline for tion. mailing ballots in subsection (2) of this section, a replacement ballot may be mailed, made available in the office of the county clerk or made available at one central location in the electoral district in which the election is conducted.
+The county clerk shall keep a record of each replacement ballot provided under this subsection.
+Notwithstanding any deadline for mailing ballots in subsection (2) of this section, a replacement ballot may be mailed, made available in the office of the county clerk or made available at one central location in the electoral district in which the election is conducted.
 The county clerk shall designate the central location.
 A replacement ballot need not be mailed after the fifth day before the date of the election.